Cart»

 Barossa

-Cabernet Sauvignon and Merlot is sourced from the Schrapel family vineyards at Bethany and neighbouring sites along the Barossa foothills.
-The Bethany property is replete with vines up to forty years old which are very low yielding and produce fruit of great intensity and flavour.
+Cabernet and Merlot are sourced from the Schrapel family vineyards at Bethany and neighbouring sites along the Barossa foothills.
+The Bethany property is replete with vines, decades old, which are very low yielding and produce fruit of great intensity and flavour.
 The special microclimate of the foothills is reflected in the bright, dark cherry colour, enticingly fragrant aroma and full flavoured, harmonious palate.
 The powerful structure of Cabernet is complemented by the suppleness of Merlot, a style which can be enjoyed fully whilst young.

 EACH